-Whether you’re just getting on the job market, or your interview is tomorrow, practice is an essential part of data engineer interview prep.
+Whether you’re just getting in the data engineer job market, or your interview is tomorrow, practice is an essential part of the data engineer interview preparation process.

-To help, we’ve counted down 100 top data engineering interview questions.
+To help, we’ve counted down the top 100 data engineering interview questions.
 These questions are from real-life interview experiences, and they cover essential skills for data engineers, including:

 Summary.
 These data engineer practice questions cover all of these subjects.
 Before your interview, familiarize yourself with all of them, and practice questions from each category.